Image

 • You must install and maintain, at your own expense, a breath alcohol ignition interlock device (BAIID).
 This prevents someone from starting a vehicle if their BAC is over a certain limit.

-• Continuous, trackable BAC monitoring (either by regular breath tests or a wearable device)
+• Continuous, verifiable alcohol consumption monitoring (either by regular breath tests or a wearable device)

 • Required participation in a drug/alcohol treatment program